vermouthyyj/MovieApp/README.md

 - Browse a list of movies from various providers.
 - Price matching of movies across various providers.

-### Potential improvements for when there is a greater variety of movies and additional providers available
+#### Potential improvements for when there is a greater variety of movies and additional providers available
 - Filter movies by provider and genre
 - Search for movies by title, genre, or keyword.

+## Highlights

+The getMovies function may not always return the movie list reliably due to potential issues with the real-world API.
+Therefore,

+1. a retry mechanism has been implemented to recall the real-world API in case it returns an unsuccessful response code.
+2. Movies from both providers are fetched asynchronously using Task.WhenAll.

+The getPrice API retrieves the price attribute from the getMovieDetail API.
+However, due to potential unreliability in obtaining the required detail from getMovieDetail, we have implemented

+1. a retry mechanism.
+This mechanism allows the getPrice API to be recalled up to three times, ensuring that the API returns the price if it exists.

 ## Technologies Used